OpenPodcar/OpenPodcar/README.md

 Here, the buck converters voltage and current will be set to the desired values and then tested.

-- Material: buck converters, power supply, multimeter, electronics flathead screwdriver, clamp meter and some wires [TODO what thickness?]
+- Material: buck converters, power supply, multimeter, electronics flathead screwdriver, clamp meter and some wires (2mm diameter)

 #### 1. XL4016 Buck converter 1

 1. Connect the wire from the power supply **+** to the buck converter's **IN+** terminal block using a tick wire and screwdriver
 2. Connect the wire from the power supply **-** to the buck converter's **IN-** terminal block using a tick wire and screwdriver
-3. [TODO update] Insert a (tick) wire into the buck converter's **OUT+** terminal block and keep the other side of the wire safely aside
+3. Insert a wire into the buck converter's **OUT+** terminal block and keep the other side of the wire safely aside
 4. Insert a (tick) wire into the buck converter's **OUT-** terminal block and keep the other side of the wire safely aside
 5. Set the power supply to 24V and turn it on
 6. Use the multimeter to measure the **voltage** between the buck converter's **OUT+** and **OUT-**